Hafizullah Amin: Death

 Before resorting to killing Amin by brute force, the Soviets had tried to poison him as early as 13 December (but nearly killed his nephew instead) and to kill him with a sniper shot on his way to work (this proved impossible as the Afghans had improved their security measures).
 They even tried to poison Amin just hours before the assault on the Presidential Palace on 27 December.
 Amin had organised a lunch for party members to show guests his palace and to celebrate Ghulam Dastagir Panjsheri's return from Moscow.
-Panjsheri's return improved the mood even further; he boasted that the Soviet divisions had already crossed the border, and that he and Gromyko always kept in contact with each other.
+Panjsheri's return improved the mood even further; he boasted that he and Gromyko always kept in contact with each other.
 During the meal, Amin and several of his guests lost consciousness as they had been poisoned.
 Amin survived his encounter with death, because the carbonation of the Coca-Cola he was drinking diluted the toxic agent.
 Mikhail Talybov, a KGB agent, was given responsibility for the poisonings.

 The assault on the palace began shortly afterward.
-During the attack Amin still believed the Soviet Union was on his side, and told his adjutant, "The Soviets will help us".
+During the attack Amin still believed the Soviet Union was on his side, and told his adjutant, "The Soviets will help us."
 The adjutant replied that it was the Soviets who were attacking them; Amin initially replied that this was a lie.
 Only after he tried but failed to contact the Chief of the General Staff, he muttered, "I guessed it.
-It's all true".
+It's all true."
 There are various accounts of how Amin died, but the exact details have never been confirmed.
 Amin was either killed by a deliberate attack or died by a "random burst of fire".
 Amin's son was fatally wounded and died shortly after.
 His daughter was wounded, but survived.
 It was Gulabzoy who had been given orders to kill Amin and Watanjar who later confirmed his death.

+Post-death

-The men of Amin's family were all executed either immediately or shortly thereafter (his brother Abdullah and nephew Asadullah were executed in June 1980) The women including his daughter were imprisoned at Pul-e-Charkhi prison until being released by President Najibullah in early 1992.
+The men of Amin's family were all executed either immediately or shortly thereafter (his brother Abdullah and nephew Asadullah were executed in June 1980).
+The women, including his daughter, were imprisoned at Pul-e-Charkhi prison until being released by President Najibullah in early 1992.

 After Amin's death on 27 December 1979, Radio Kabul broadcast Babrak Karmal's pre-recorded speech to the Afghan people, saying: "Today the torture machine of Amin has been smashed".
-Karmal was installed by the Soviets as the new leader while the Soviet Army began its intervention in Afghanistan that would last for nine years.
+Karmal was installed by the Soviets as the new leader, while the Soviet Army began its intervention in Afghanistan that would last for nine years.

-Post-death

-On 2 January 1980 on the PDPA's 15th anniversary, Karmal who was now the new General Secretary called Amin a "conspirator, professional criminal and recognised spy of the U.S.", as reported in the Kabul New Times.
-Anahita Ratebzad, the education minister, said about Amin:
+On 2 January 1980, on the PDPA's 15th anniversary, Karmal, who was now the new General Secretary, called Amin a "conspirator, professional criminal and recognised spy of the U.S.", as reported in the Kabul New Times.
+Anahita Ratebzad, the education minister, described Amin as: